google/gvisor-website/content/docs/user_guide/filesystem.md

 +++
 title = "Filesystem"
-weight = 50
+weight = 45
 +++
-gVisor accesses the filesystem through a file proxy, called gofer.
+gVisor accesses the filesystem through a file proxy, called the Gofer.
 The gofer runs as a separate process, that is isolated from the sandbox.
 Gofer instances communicate with their respective sentry using the 9P protocol.
 For a more detailed explanation see [Overview > Gofer](../architecture_guide/overview/#gofer)